niplav/site/masturbation_and_attractiveness.md

 ### Preregistration

-To avoid p-hacking and other practices, the bulk of this text as written before the actual experiment and data analysis was conducted, and posted<!--TODO: when posted, put link here--> on the [NoFap subreddit](https://old.reddit.com/r/NoFap/) as well as to the subreddit [/r/niplav](https://old.reddit.com/r/niplav),
+To avoid p-hacking and other practices, the bulk of this text was written before the actual experiment and data analysis was conducted, and posted<!--TODO: when posted, put link here--> on the [NoFap subreddit](https://old.reddit.com/r/NoFap/) as well as to the subreddit [/r/niplav](https://old.reddit.com/r/niplav),